Thank you for your interest in Babson Athletics. Below are some frequently asked questions about the NCAA by prospective student-athletes (prospects):

-If you are interested in transferring to Babson from your current NCAA Division III institution, the NCAA grants NCAA Division III student-athletes the right to self-release for a limited period of time.
+If you are interested in transferring to Babson from your current NCAA Division III institution, the NCAA grants Division III student-athletes the right to self-release for a limited period of time.
 You must fill out a Permission to Contact: Self Release Form and send it Babson before our coaches can contact you directly.

 If you are interested in transferring from Babson to an NCAA Division I or II institution, you are required to contact your current coach and the compliance officer to grant permission for other institutions to contact you.

 If you are interested in transferring from Babson to an NCAA Division III institution, you are highly encouraged to contact your current coach about transferring.
 You must also complete the NCAA's Permission to Contact: Self Release Form and send this to the potential institution.
 This release is good for a limited time period of 30 days.
 You must then contact the compliance officer to continue contact with the potential institution.